WoComtoQC/wocomtoqc.github.io/committee.md

 # Programme Committee

-We are grateful for the support of
+We are grateful for the support of the QLA team.